jcarenza/allisoncarenza/src/posts/golden-light-is-the-good-stuff-kansas-city-photographer.md

 ---
-title: 'Golden light IS the good stuff!
-Photographer'
+title: "Golden light IS the good stuff!
+Photographer"
-description: '<p>I was excited about the shoot because the day before Jon and I had scoped out the location, and we [&hellip;]</p>
+description: "I was excited about the shoot because the day before Jon and I had scoped out the location, and we "
-'
-publishDate: 'Sep 23, 2010'
+publishDate: "Sep 23, 2010"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2010/09/peg12.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2010/09/peg12.jpg"
-alt: 'Golden light IS the good stuff!
-Photographer'
+alt: "Golden light IS the good stuff!
+Photographer"
-slug: 'golden-light-is-the-good-stuff-kansas-city-photographer'
+slug: "golden-light-is-the-good-stuff-kansas-city-photographer"
-category: ['Family Pictures']
+category: ["Family Pictures"]
-tags: ['Blue Springs Photographer','Fall Pictures','Family Portraits','Kansas City Photographer']
+tags: ["Blue Springs Photographer", "Fall Pictures", "Family Portraits", "Kansas City Photographer"]
 ---

 <p style="text-align: center;">I was excited about the shoot because the day before Jon and I had scoped out the location, and we knew it was going to be killer.
 But at 6:00 pm, I wasn&apos;t so sure as I drove down I-70.
 With my clients following, I was watching the sun slowly set while hiding behind the clouds.
 I needed the sun, and I needed it to stay in the sky.
 My &#8220;oh no&#8221; radar started sounding, and that&apos;s about the time I missed the turn off and had to weave back through the city to get back and try again.
 No worries, I was back on track with an hour of light.
 Be fast Allison was the only thought I could really focus on.
 Well, fast and creative.
 I stopped the car, hopped out, smiled at my clients.
 They probably thought I was crazy, or maybe they thought they were crazy for trying to follow me.
 Remember I&apos;m not the best driver, according to Jon anyway.
 Lucky for me, Peggy, Mackenzie, and Kylie are the sweetest people ever, and totally understanding.
 It didn&apos;t even seem to phase them.
 That&apos;s probably why we were able to capture some of the most amazing pics ever!</p>